gterren/girasol_repository_processing_files/README.md

 The sun_position.csv that contains elevation and azimuth angle of the solar tracker updated every seconds are interpolated to the sampling interval of the pyranometer in pyranometer.csv copy_csv_files.py.

 The weather features in weather_station.csv are interpolated to the resolution pyranometer samples in pyranometer.csv, and save in a folder called /weather_station in the repository directory with the date /yyyy_mm_dd using copy_weather_station_files.py.

+The file remove_images.py removes begging and ending infrared and visible image that have not pyranometer a sample.

+## Pickle Files

+The repository files are updated and transformed to python readable single pickle files that contain all the data of a day.
+The file to perform this action is pickle_files.py.